ChenJustIT/Hollywood-movies_by_R-PowerBI_Project/README.md

 ## Tips:
 ### For the dashboard, the company would like you to use their brand colors which are blue, green and brown.
 You can use light or dark shades of each color.
 For example, light blue and dark blue are acceptable.
 You can combine these colors any way that you like.
 For example, you can use only blue and green if you want to.

-### I format all the visuals by such as Shadow Effect, data labels, adjusting the sizes of the fonts, and choosing the correct aggregations and the colors allowed.

 ## 1. The average Rotten Tomatoes ratings of each genre
  ![image](https://github.com/ChenJustIT/R-Power-BI-Project/assets/150026038/9605de70-d47a-4548-bf9b-df048d6ea5f4)